What is a Coronary Artery Disease

 Coronary Artery Disease affects the blood vessels (arteries) on the surface of the heart.
-These arteries bring blood (rich with oxygen and nutrients) to the heart.
+These arteries bring blood (rich in oxygen and nutrients) to the heart.

-A procedure performed on the vessels in the heart is known as Coronary Angiogram or Angiography.
-‘Angio’ in Greek refers to blood vessel, and ‘Gram’ in Angiogram refers to a measure in Latin.
-So, Angiogram refers to analysis or record the condition of blood vessels.
+A procedure performed on the vessels in the heart is known as Coronary Angiogram (CAG) or Angiography.
+‘Angio’ in Greek refers to blood vessels, and ‘Gram’ in Angiogram refers to a measure in Latin.
+So, Angiogram refers to the analysis or recording of the condition of blood vessels.

 The angiograms are performed by placing a catheter in an artery or vein to be reviewed.
 An iodine dye is injected into the artery, which allows an x-ray to view the exact site of any blockage or tear in an artery.
 The results from angiograms can be viewed on traditional x-ray films, and with new technology, they can also be viewed as digital pictures.

 Why is the CAG Procedure Performed?

 A Coronary Angiogram (CAG) shows where the arteries are narrowed or blocked.
 Coronary Angiography is performed to detect obstruction in the coronary arteries in patients with angina or chest pain.
 It may also be performed as the next course of treatment when the patient has had a heart attack.
 Sometimes patients with valve disease or holes in the heart undergoing heart surgery may be advised Coronary Angiography.